meibutuoyaji/projects/python/website/flask_web_app/README.md

-##Setup & Installtion
+# Setup & Installtion

-#Make sure you have the latest version of Python installed.
+## Make sure you have the latest version of Python installed.

-- git clone <repo-url>
+* git clone <repo-url>

-- pip install -r requirements.txt
+* pip install -r requirements.txt

-##Running The App
+# Run

-- python main.py
+* python main.py

-##Viewing The App
+# Viewing The App

 Go to http://127.0.0.1:5000